 - Advertising of which the primary purpose is to promote the use of alcoholic beverages is not permitted.

 - Student organization funds may not be used for the purchase of alcohol or the sponsorship of an event where alcohol is available.

 - It is unlawful in the State of South Dakota for persons under the age of 21 to possess or consume alcoholic beverages.
 It is also illegal to sell or distribute alcoholic beverages to persons under the age of 21.

 - Disciplinary responses for alcohol policy violations are presented in detail in the Disciplinary Consequences Guidelines.

-- Medical Amnesty – The College believes that the importance of seeking medical assistance when faced with an alcohol or drug related emergency far outweighs the consequences of a college policy violation.
-No student seeking medical assistance for themselves or for another will be subject to disciplinary action for the sole violation of an alcohol or other drug violation provided the student acts in good faith and cooperates with college officials.
+- Medical Amnesty – The University believes that the importance of seeking medical assistance when faced with an alcohol or drug related emergency far outweighs the consequences of a university policy violation.
+No student seeking medical assistance for themselves or for another will be subject to disciplinary action for the sole violation of an alcohol or other drug violation provided the student acts in good faith and cooperates with university officials.

 The University is committed to preventing alcohol abuse and the unlawful possession, use, and distribution of alcoholic beverages.
 In compliance with the Drug Free Schools and Communities Act of 1989 (Public Law 101-226), information concerning applicable laws and consequences pertaining to the unlawful possession, use, and distribution of illicit drugs and alcohol is made available each year.
 Augustana’s annual safety and security report contains an overview of the University’s policies and program, a summary of state and federal laws, and consequences that may be imposed for illegal conduct.
 A copy of this publication is distributed by the Dean of Students Office and Department of Campus Safety.